Mike Young knows what you are going through.

 Mike’s extensive experience both litigating and mediating intellectual property disputes has included lawsuits involving patents (and design patents), copyright, trademark, trade secrets, counterfeiting, restrictive covenants such as non-compete and non-solicitation agreements, reverse engineering claims, trade dress, customer and patient lists, and even domain name rights.
 His employment litigation and mediation experience covers the panoply of employment conflicts, including wage and hour class action, claims of wrongful termination, sexual harassment, discrimination (including sex, race, disability, reverse discrimination and age), public policy violations and “whistleblower” matters, among many others.
 His general commercial dispute experience has included business torts, breach of contract, anti-competitive conduct, qui tam, construction disputes, environmental (including CERCLA, RCRA, CWA, Prop.
 65), and more.

-Exemplifying his dedication to the dispute resolution community, and his constant efforts to remain “current” with advances in mediation theory and practice, Mike served as an adjunct professor of law in Mediation and Negotiation at the University of Southern California Law School for nearly a decade, and as a member of the California State Bar’s Standing Committee on ADR for five years.
-A long standing Distinguished Fellow and regular presenter with the nationally acclaimed International Academy of Mediators, Mike currently serves on the IAM’s Executive Committee.
+Exemplifying his dedication to the dispute resolution community, and his constant efforts to remain “current” with advances in mediation theory and practice, Mike served as an adjunct professor of law in Mediation and Negotiation at the University of Southern California Law School for nearly a decade and at Pepperdine Law School.
+He was a member of the California State Bar’s Standing Committee on ADR for five years.
+Mike is also a long standing Distinguished Fellow and past President of the nationally acclaimed International Academy of Mediators.

 An AV rated attorney, and a Super Lawyer in ADR, Intellectual Property and Employment law since 2005, Mike remains very active in the dispute resolution community.
-He writes often on mediation and negotiation issues, has contributed to numerous books on mediation, and has been featured on national television as the legal commentator analyzing the surprise jailing of mediation participant Joe Francis of Girls Gone Wild notoriety.
+He writes often on mediation and negotiation issues, has contributed to a number of books on mediation and negotiation, and has been featured on national television as the legal commentator analyzing the surprise jailing of mediation participant Joe Francis of Girls Gone Wild notoriety.

 Mike now mediates exclusively with Judicate West in California, one of California’s leading providers of dispute resolution services.
-You can check Mike’s availability and book a date by calling Judicate West at (213) 223-1113 and asking for Rosemarie Chiusano or Cathy Bustamante, or by calling any of the following locations:
+You can check Mike’s availability and book a date by calling Judicate West at (213) 223-1113 and asking for Heather Reed, or by calling any of the following locations: